 Students wishing to apply for College credit away must obtain approval from the appropriate department at Penn before enrolling in the course, if possible.
-To request credit away through a Penn department, log in to XCAT and submit a course syllabus and other supporting materials from the external institution.
+To request credit away through a Penn department, log in to the External Course Approval Tool (XCAT) and submit a course syllabus and other supporting materials from the external institution.

-After the course has been completed, the student must request that an official transcript be sent from the institution at which the credit away course was taken to the College Office.
+After the course has been completed, the student must request that an official transcript be sent from the institution at which the course was taken to the College Office.
 The College cannot post credit away until this transcript is received.